librenms/librenms/.github/PULL_REQUEST_TEMPLATE.md

 > Please read this information carefully.
 You can run `./scripts/pre-commit.php` to check your code before submitting.

 - [ ] Have you followed our [code guidelines?](http://docs.librenms.org/Developing/Code-Guidelines/)
+- [ ] If my Pull Request does some changes/fixes/enhancements in the WebUI, I have inserted a screenshot of it.

 #### Testers